Skip to main content

 These guidelines work with a ‘success criteria’ organised into three levels of compliance: A, AA, AAA.
 Level A and Level AA have been adopted by various international standards and legal requirements.

-• Level AAA provides advanced accessibility criteria.
-Sites that fully comply with this level are rare; more typically, companies will pick and choose Level AAA criteria to follow depending on the content and audiences of a given site.
-For more details on the differences between the three levels of WCAG compliance, read our blog post on Level A, AA, and AAA guidelines.
+For more details on the differences between the three levels of WCAG compliance, read our blog post on what is the difference between WCAG A, AA, and AAA guidelines.